Covid-19 Travel Checklist

 You will need to download your proof of vaccination.
 If you are travelling with a printed PDF proof of vaccination status, it must date from 1 November to ensure that the certificate can be scanned successfully.

-Be clear on what happens if you test positive when away At this time, any travel includes an element of risk.
+Be clear on what happens if you test positive when away.
+At this time, any travel still includes an element of risk.
 Be prepared and consider what it will be like if you or one of your party do test positive when abroad.
-You will have to isolate and stay in France.

 TRAVELLING VIA OTHER DESTINATIONS

 If you are transiting through other countries en route to your destination (for example airports in Italy and Switzerland), please ensure you check the relevant travel regulations here.

 This includes travelling via Switzerland (Geneva).
 As this is a popular airport for ski destinations, please see our best understanding of the current requirements below:

 TRAVEL TO SWITZERLAND